• Skip to content

 Employees don’t know what they don’t know, so make sure you communicate with all staff.

-The goal is to help them understand what benefits are available, what you can expect from them, and what they expect from you.
+The goal is to help them understand what benefits are available, what you expect from them, and what they can expect from you.

 Use all staff meetings and employee forums to share updates, changes, or additions to the manual.